aurora-is-near/aurora-examples/README.md

 - Solidity contract deployment using (Truffle/Hardhat).
 - Integration with Metamask
 - Running DApp on Aurora network

 ## Prerequisites
 - Node 12+

 ## Examples
 - [Truffle](truffle/)
 - [Hardhat](hardhat/)

+More documentation about Aurora network can be found [here](https://doc.aurora.dev/develop/networks).

 ## Contributing
 Aurora team welcomes any kind of contributions in form of bug issues, feature requests, code changes, or documentation enhancement.